harel-coffee/quat-auto/docs/source/index.rst

 Reference
 ---------
-If you use `quat` in any research related project, please cite the following paper:
+If you use `quat` in any research related project, please cite one of the following papers:

 .. code-block:: bibtex